Lattice Semiconductor Corporation (LSCC) Stock: A Closer Look at the Analyst Ratings

 Rosenblatt gave a rating of “Buy” to LSCC, setting the target price at $95 in the report published on November 03rd of the previous year.

-Volatility was left at 3.50%, however, over the last 30 days, the volatility rate increased by 5.26%, as shares sank -14.51% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -8.93% lower at present.
+Volatility was left at 3.80%, however, over the last 30 days, the volatility rate increased by 4.21%, as shares sank -7.50% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.40% upper at present.

-During the last 5 trading sessions, LSCC fell by -9.76%, which changed the moving average for the period of 200-days by +60.80% in comparison to the 20-day moving average, which settled at $89.55.
-In addition, Lattice Semiconductor Corporation saw 25.83% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LSCC rose by +3.60%, which changed the moving average for the period of 200-days by +42.61% in comparison to the 20-day moving average, which settled at $87.35.
+In addition, Lattice Semiconductor Corporation saw 30.36% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at LSCC starting from Jensen Mark Edwin, who sale 9,000 shares at the price of $94.50 back on Mar 31.
-After this action, Jensen Mark Edwin now owns 97,841 shares of Lattice Semiconductor Corporation, valued at $850,482 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at LSCC starting from NELSON MARK JON, who sale 946 shares at the price of $83.03 back on May 03.
+After this action, NELSON MARK JON now owns 32,737 shares of Lattice Semiconductor Corporation, valued at $78,546 using the latest closing price.

-O’Rourke Glenn, the SVP, Mfg Ops of Lattice Semiconductor Corporation, sale 359 shares at $90.80 during a trade that took place back on Mar 09, which means that O’Rourke Glenn is holding 1,790 shares at $32,597 based on the most recent closing price.
+Jensen Mark Edwin, the Director of Lattice Semiconductor Corporation, sale 9,000 shares at $94.50 during a trade that took place back on Mar 31, which means that Jensen Mark Edwin is holding 97,841 shares at $850,482 based on the most recent closing price.

 Stock Fundamentals for LSCC